1. The service

 A household is defined as any premises registered for Council Tax purposes as a domestic property.

 The service is provided solely for the collection of household garden waste.
-The Council does not operate a commercial waste collection service and commercial premises (including bowling greens and similar clubs) are not eligible to receive the service.
+The Council does not operate a commercial waste collection service and commercial premises are not eligible to receive the service.
+Separate arrangements for bowling, lawn tennis and some other clubs are in place.
+We will contact you directly regarding these.

 Ambassadorial and other embassy premises may be eligible to receive the service but will be required to register and pay for it in the normal way; there is no exemption from this payment under the terms of the Geneva Convention.